kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

     }
 };
 {% endprism %}
-The feature detection code is the same as before, so we won't be walking through that...let's look at the other code:
+Reviewing the code...

 {% prism javascript %}
-var getArticleInfo = new getXHR();
+var getArticleInfo = new XMLHttpRequest();
 {% endprism %}
-Create a new instance of the `getXHR()` function and store it in a variable called `getArticleInfo`.
-Again, `getXHR()` lets us use `XMLHttpRequest` in a cross-browser compatible way.
+Create a new instance of the `XMLHttpRequest` called `getArticleInfo`.
 {% prism javascript %}
 getArticleInfo.onreadystatechange = loadText;
 getArticleInfo.open("GET", "articleName.txt");